purcell/whitespace-cleanup-mode/README.md

 whitespace-cleanup-mode.el
 ==========================

-This Emacs library minor mode which will intelligently call `whitespace-cleanup` before buffers are saved.
+This Emacs library minor mode will intelligently call `whitespace-cleanup` before buffers are saved.

 `whitespace-cleanup` is a handy function, but putting it in